Sector-F-Labs/reservoir/book/src/quick-start.md

     }'
 ```

-Notice how the AI understands "what you just told me" - that's Reservoir automatically injecting the previous conversation context!
+Notice how the LLM understands "what you just told me" - that's Reservoir automatically injecting the previous conversation context!

 ## Step 4: View Your Conversation History